miclukacova/simevent/README.md

 <!-- badges: end -->

-The goal of `simevent` is to provide functions for the generation and analysis of complex continuous time health care data.
-The simulated data includes variables such as treatment decisions, disease progression, and health factors.
-Currently the package contains 1 general function `simEventData`, and 5 wrapper functions that simulate data from specific settings e.g the survival setting or the competing risk setting using the underlying `simEventData` function.
+The `simevent` package provides tools for simulating and analyzing complex continuous-time health care data.The simulated data includes variables that can be interpreted as treatment decisions, disease progression, and health factors.

+At its core is the flexible function `simEventData`, which simulates from a Cox proportional hazards model with Weibull hazards.
+Users can specify parameters and covariate effects to create custom scenarios.

+In addition, the package offers several wrapper functions for common settings (e.g., survival data, competing risks) built on top of `simEventData.` It also includes functions for plotting (`plotEventData`), formatting (`IntFormatData`), and simulating interventions (e.g., `intEffectAlphaT2D`).

 ## Installation